mesadhan/tdd-react-redux/README.md

 # TDD Template For React & Redux using Jest and Enzyme

-The purpose of this project is to demonstrate how to properly implement a test first approch (TDD) to coding with react and redux.
+The purpose of this project is to demonstrate how to properly implement a test first approach (TDD) to coding with react and redux.

 This project contains:

-* Production Project Layout.
+* Production Structure.
-* How component are communate.
+* How components communicate.
-* TDD driven developement.
+* TDD driven development.
 * How to use Jest & Enzyme.
 * How component state & redux state work together.
 * Using of actions and reducers.
-* How to fetch data from api.
+* How to fetch data from API.
-* Render Components, Unit & Intregration test.
+* Render Components, Unit & Integration test.
-* And, Finally git pre-hook intregration.
+* And, Finally git pre-hook integration.